williammc/slick/Readme.md

 For instance, `ctest -C debug`

 # Todo
-- add more unittests (e.x.: for geometry, scene)
+- add more unittests (e.x.: for scene, util)
-- modernize code (using clang-mondernize)
+- more math :)